 The photo below is as much as I could capture of Thelma and Louise Point with my 16-35mm lens on.
 You can see I still clipped off the edge on the left side.
 This landscape is so vast it’s hard to do it justice with a photo!

 From there we headed on and the road got even rougher.
 And by rougher I mean we were going through some of the worst patches at 2-3 miles per hour.
 Slow going to say the least!
 But just as we reached the next scenic lookout, (pictured 2 photos below) the sun was setting.

-It was so incredibly stunning, we stopped again and set up a time lapse.
+It was so incredibly stunning, we stopped again and set up a time-lapse.
 We knew this meant coming out in the dark, but we were prepared.
 There were times after it was pitch black out, we had to stop the truck and get out to inspect the road.
-There were salt water washouts and times where you just had no idea where the road was.
+There were saltwater washouts and times when you just had no idea where the road was.

-When your vehicle is in an incline, your lights won’t show you where the road is.
+When your vehicle is on an incline, your lights won’t show you where the road is.
 So we’d just stop and get out with our headlamps and figure out where the road was to be on the safe side!
-All in all it was no big deal and really had nothing on river crossing at night in Iceland.
+All in all, it was no big deal, and really had nothing on river crossing at night in Iceland.

-I sure hope you enjoyed this peak into Shafer Trail!
+I sure hope you enjoyed this peek into Shafer Trail!
 If you’re looking for a video of the day, head over to Facebook or here for the shorter version on Instagram.
-And finally if you start earlier in the day, you may have time to hike Corona Arch on your way back to Moab!
+And finally, if you start earlier in the day, you may have time to hike Corona Arch on your way back to Moab!